mstrippolidev/fastapi-chat-app/README.md

 3.  **Post-build**: `docker push ...`

 ### Security & IAM
-We strictly follow the principle of least privilege using two distinct IAM roles:
+I strictly follow the principle of least privilege using two distinct IAM roles:

 1.  **Task Execution Role** (The "Mover"):
     * Permissions: Pull images from ECR, write logs to CloudWatch, and read **SSM Parameter Store** (for env vars).